No regrets for Gophers seniors Eric Curry and Payton Willis after returning to help rebuild

 Johnson wasn't as emotional as he was on senior night last month, but it still hit hard knowing this really was the end of their college basketball careers.

-No two seniors made a bigger impact on Johnson's Gophers program than team captains Eric Curry and Payton Willis, who didn't regret playing an extra year to provide valuable leadership and experience.
+No two seniors made a bigger impact on Johnson's Gophers program than team captains Eric Curry and Payton Willis, who didn't regret playing an extra year to provide valuable leadership during the rebuilding process.

 "My biggest thing this year was just go out on my own terms," Curry said.
 "I feel like I have nothing to be sad about.
 I love all these guys.
 We competed and I wouldn't change a decision for nothing in the world."